 I didn’t do much to monetize the site initially, but as site traffic took off, so did the requests for advertising.
 I didn’t feel right telling people that I was financially independent on one hand and taking advertising dollars with the other, so I found a compromise that worked for me.

-I would donate half of my website profits.
+I would donate a big chunk of my website profits.

 Now, I did keep some skin in the game.
 I believe I work much harder at this as a result, which means more income for me and more money for charity.